White House asks Congress to pass short-term funding to keep government operating, official tells AP

 An official with the Office of Management and Budget said lawmakers would very likely need to pass a temporary spending measure in September to prevent a potential partial shutdown.
 The official was not authorized to discuss the administration’s plans and spoke to The Associated Press on condition of anonymity.

 Without such congressional approval, parts of the federal government could shut down when the new budget year begins Oct.
-1. That would jeopardize federal programs on which millions of U.S. households rely.
+1 and that would jeopardize federal programs on which millions of U.S. households rely.
 The shutdown is a risk because of disagreements on the annual spending bills to be passed by the Republican-led House and and Democratic-majority Senate.
 Neither side wants a shutdown despite their differences.

 House Republicans are insisting on sharp cuts to many programs, reopening a tense debate about government finances from earlier this year when the White House and Congress reached a compromise in June to extend the government’s legal borrowing authority through January 2025.